Great Wall Motor: 1984–2003: Establishment and early years

 Upon taking charge, Wei Jianjun started developing passenger cars, and taught himself automotive engineering with his team.
 By 1993, Great Wall produced several models based on existing designs, such as the Nissan Cedric (Y30) and Toyota Crown (S130), labeled CC1020 and CC1020S respectively.
 The company also developed variants like station wagons and pickups.
-Other early Great Wall models includes a BJ212-based crew cab pickup (also called CC1020S), a BJ212-based station wagon, the CC6490, a small sedan known as the Hawk CC6470 and a clone of the Rolls-Royce Silver Spur.
+Other early Great Wall models includes a BJ212-based crew cab pickup (also called CC1020S), a BJ212-based station wagon, the CC6490, a clone of the Rolls-Royce Silver Spur, and a small sedan known as the Hawk CC6470, itself based on the Toyota Corolla (E80).
 However, new national regulations forced Great Wall to end passenger car (sedans) production by the end of 1994.
 Recognizing the potential of pickup trucks globally, Wei Jianjun developed a model based on the Toyota Hilux.
 In 1996, Great Wall launched the Great Wall Deer, priced competitively and was considered of good quality.
 The Deer's success made Great Wall the leading pickup producer in China.
 In October 1997, the first Great Wall pickup trucks were exported to the Middle East.

 In 1998, the local government privatized the company, forming Great Wall Motor Group Co.
 Ltd., with Wei Jianjun owning 25% of the shares.
 By 2001, the Wei family owned 56%, while the Nandayuan Township retained the rest.
 Great Wall expanded its pickup range with models like the Sailor and SoCool, and ventured into SUVs with the Safe, Sing, and Pegasus models.

 In 1999, Great Wall faced a supply chain crisis when its sole engine supplier partnered with competitor Brilliance Auto, limiting supply to Great Wall.
 To secure their supply chain, Wei Jianjun established the Great Wall Internal Combustion Engine Company, holding a 51% stake, and invested in advanced equipment for independent engine production.
 Over the next two years, he formed over ten holding companies through mergers and acquisitions to produce various automobile parts.